sarahcrozier/Credit_Risk_Analysis/README.md

 ## Project Overview

 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
-Therefore, you’ll need to employ different techniques to train and evaluate models with unbalanced classes.
 In this project I used imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.

 Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, I oversampled the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
-Then, I used a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
+Then I used a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
 Next, I compared two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
-Lastly, I evaluated the performance of these models.

 # Results

 ## Random Over Sampler
 * High Risk: Precision = 0.01 Recall = 0.69